quantumlib/OpenFermion-PySCF/README.rst

 Installation
 ------------

-To start using OpenFermion-PySCF, first install `PySCF <http://github.com/sunqm/pyscf>`__.
-Then, to install the latest development versions of OpenFermion and OpenFermion-PySCF, clone `this <http://github.com/quantumlib/OpenFermion-PySCF>`__ git repo, change directory to the top level folder and run:
+To install the latest development versions of OpenFermion, PySCF and OpenFermion-PySCF, clone `this <http://github.com/quantumlib/OpenFermion-PySCF>`__ git repo, change directory to the top level folder and run:

 .. code-block:: bash